 A robust resin coating covers the airflow ring and the cap at the top, giving it some flair.
 I enjoy the color choices available – some give the tank a sleek, futuristic feel, while others are great for a more noticeable setup.

-The Mesh Pro is the first tank setup to utilize a triple mesh coil system, which is paired with a unique wicking slot design that allows e-liquid to flow inside the head of the tank at a faster rate than you would get from simply allowing the cotton to absorb it.
+The Mesh Pro 2 tank setup utilises a triple mesh coil system, which is paired with a unique wicking slot design that allows e-liquid to flow inside the head of the tank at a faster rate than you would get from simply allowing the cotton to absorb it.

 This means that you won’t burn through the wicking material as quickly as you would otherwise, and you’ll get an astounding amount of vapour produced per pull.
 This setup also gives your e-liquid an incredible flavour profile.